 Leases where the lessor retains substantially all the risks and benefits of ownership are classified as operating leases.
-Operating lease payments are recognised as an expense in the income statement on a straight-line basis over the term of the lease.
+Operating lease payments are recognised as an expense in the income statement on a straight-line basis over the term of the lease j.
+Financial Assets and Liabilities